For questions about the philosophy major/minor, contact Dr. Matthew Braddock, Associate Professor of Philosophy. Email: firstname.lastname@example.org

 What can you do with a philosophy degree?
 Virtually anything you want!
 Philosophy majors master skills that many employers seek: critical thinking, problem solving, creativity, and persuasive verbal and written communication.
 (Evidence of this mastery is given by the fact that philosophy majors score higher on graduate-level exams than the vast majority of other majors).
 Given this skill set, it is no surprise that philosophy majors earn good money, get good jobs, and excel in various careers throughout their lifetime.
 Common career paths for philosophy majors include jobs in law, business, medicine/health, information technology, government, publishing, religion, education, journalism, and the list goes on.

-Philosophy majors get into graduate schools at higher rates and score higher on standardized graduate-level exams than the vast majority of other majors, including the GRE, LSAT, MCAT, and GMAC.
+Philosophy majors get into graduate schools at higher rates and score higher on standardized graduate-level exams (including the GRE, LSAT, MCAT, and GMAT) than the vast majority of other majors.
+For example, out of all majors, philosophy majors have the highest scores on the GRE and LSAT.
+This is no surprise because the philosophy major cultivates the skills necessary to excel in graduate school and professional life.

 Philosophy helps you gain an understanding of yourself and your place in the world, helps you figure out what you believe and why you believe it, and helps you figure out what really matters in life and how you should live.
 The practice of philosophy (e.g. systematic reflection on questions of ethics and value) cultivates your ethical sensitivity, makes you a more intellectually virtuous person (e.g. a fair-minded, courageous person), and thereby helps you to flourish in your professional and personal life as an employee, co-worker, family member, parent, and responsible citizen.